Russian SSJ-100 Aircraft Operators Asked to Be Careful When Replacing Sensors During Maintenance

-"Yakovlev" has begun distributing recommendations on complying with requirements when replacing angle of attack sensors during maintenance.
+"Yakovlev" has begun sending out recommendations on complying with the requirements for replacing angle of attack sensors during maintenance.
 This happened after the recent crash of an aircraft of this model in the Moscow region

 The aircraft developer sent such a letter, in particular, to the airline "Rossiya" (part of "Aeroflot").
 It is currently the largest operator of SSJ-100 aircraft in Russia.

 Also, companies performing maintenance on SSJ-100 aircraft should not allow one specialist to replace two or more sensors.
-At the same time, "operators are recommended to carry out double quality control and completeness of work when performing work to replace angle of attack sensors".
-The authenticity of the letter was confirmed by "Yakovlev".
+At the same time, "operators are advised to carry out double quality control and completeness of work when replacing angle of attack sensors".
+The authenticity of the letter was confirmed at "Yakovlev".

 According to sources, one of the technicians at the Lukhovitsky aircraft plant, where the aircraft was undergoing maintenance, installed two of the four sensors with a deviation of approximately five degrees, in violation of the operating manual.
 During the climb, these sensors gave unreliable readings.